 With his goal, Stielow seems to be following both passion and profit.
 He loves math.
 Fortunately for Stielow, math and science teachers are expected to be some of the most needed.

-So the job outlook is not hopeless, especially for high school students who have four or five more years (if they are going to college) to wait out a recession.
+Any job outlook is not hopeless, especially for high school students who have four or five more years (if they are going to college) to wait out a recession.
 Bob Bardwell, a guidance counselor at Monson High School in Monson, Mass., said the state of the economy shouldn’t dictate your career plans for the future.
 “In four years, things could be very different,” he said.

 Bardwell encourages students to not get discouraged if their interests don’t match up with a profitable or secure career.
-The recession has made the job market more difficult, but the types of jobs available also come simply with a change in society, he said.

 “Technology changes it, the economy changes it, and there are jobs that are hot regardless.
 It’s important to focus on where society is at rather than if there’s jobs or not,” he said.